 Disability Program Navigators (DPNs), located in USDOL's One-Stop Career Centers, help job seekers with disabilities "navigate" the complex challenges of seeking employment.
 Through joint funding from USDOL and the Social Security Administration (SSA), the DPN initiative hires One-Stop staff to identify resources, establish linkages and partnerships with other public and private agencies serving adults and youth with disabilities, and provide technical assistance and training to assist the One-Stop Career Center staff in serving job seekers with disabilities. http://www.doleta.gov/disability.

-The Employer Assistance and Resource Network (EARN) is a national toll-free telephone and electronic information referral service designed to assist employers in locating and recruiting qualified workers with disabilities.
+The Employer Assistance and Resource Network on Disability Inclusion (EARN) is a national toll-free telephone and electronic information referral service designed to assist employers in locating and recruiting qualified workers with disabilities.
 EARN, a service of the USDOL Office of Disability Employment Policy, can also provide technical assistance on general disability employment-related issues, such as the business case for hiring people with disabilities.

 Phone: 1-866-EARN NOW (327-6669) (voice/TTY)